Followers

 "evaṃ saṅvannitaṃ sukhumajñā gocaraṃ tanatiṃ saṅgāyitvā idaṃ Abhidhamma piṭakaṃ nāmāti arahanta satāni sajjhāyamakaṅsu"

 According to sumangalavilāsini seven books of Abhidhamma texts were preached by Lord Buddha.
-Further commentary explains in fourth week after enlightenment Buddha contemplated seven Abhidhamma texts in jewel house.
+Further commentary explains in the fourth week after enlightenment Buddha contemplated seven Abhidhamma texts in jewel house.

 In Theravada, Mahayana, and other Buddhist schools have separate text called Abhidhamma.
 Some scholars say it was not preached by Buddha because in different Buddhist schools the texts such as Sutta and Vinaya piṭaka satisfactorily similar with each other but Abhidhamma Piṭakas among various Buddhist schools completely difference.
 In Theravada tradition Abhidhamma accepts with great esteem.
 Therefore Theravadin like to give authorship to the Buddha.

 Both Sarvastivāda and Threvada mention that the Abhidhamma taught by Buddha himself.
-According to Abhidhammakosakāvyakya which was wrote by Vasubandhu mention that the Buddha himself has taught the Abhidhamma.
+According to Abhidhammakosakāvyakya which was wrote by Vasubandhu mention that the Buddha himself has taught the Abhidhamma:

 "evam abhidharmo hi dharma-laksanopadesasvarupo vineyavasat tatra bhagavatoktah"

-Atthasālini says fist Abhidhammika is Lord Buddha and he himself taught the seven books of Abhidhamma.
+Atthasālini says fist Abhidhammika is Lord Buddha and he himself taught the seven books of Abhidhamma:

 "Sammasambuddho va patamataraṃ Ābhidhammiko"